sdieckert/Pewlett-Hackard-Analysis/README.md

 ### Deliverable 2: The Employees Eligible for the Mentorship Program

-1. A query is written and executed to create a Mentorship Eligibility table for current employees who were born between January 1, 1965 and December 31, 1965.
+#### 1. A query is written and executed to create a Mentorship Eligibility table for current employees who were born between January 1, 1965 and December 31, 1965.

 ```
---Create a table for Mentorsip Eligibility
+--Create a table for Mentorship Eligibility
 Select DISTINCT ON (e.emp_no) e.emp_no
 ,e.first_name
 ,e.last_name